notionparallax/blog/_CODE1161/2017-01-27-assignment-briefs.md

     ```
 * Tabs vs Spaces
 * Why python's lambda is bad or good
-* semicolons, yes or no
+* Semicolons, yes or no
 * double space after a full stop
 * Cherry brown vs Cherry blue
 * Imperative vs functional
 * IDE vs text editor
 * Standing vs sitting
-* pair programming or not?
+* Pair programming or not?
-* agile vs waterfall
+* Agile vs waterfall
 * 40%, 60% or full sized keyboard?
+* Long variable/object names versus short and/or abbreviated names
+* Mountain Dew versus Coffee
+* _j_if vs _g_if
+*

 You should record all your references and put them on the slide that they relate to.
 That'll mean that we can go through your slides and see where you've got your information from.